3gpp-chatbox/backend/README.md

 # 3GPP Document Analysis Backend

-This project provides a backend system for analyzing and querying 3GPP technical specification documents using vector databases and knowledge graphs.
+This project provides a backend system for analyzing and querying 3GPP technical specification documents using vector databases (ChromaDB) and knowledge graphs (Neo4j).

 ## Project Overview